 Regular colonoscopies—an internal examination of the colon—beginning at age 50 can prevent colon cancer in many cases.
 If cancer is identified, cases are reviewed during regularly scheduled tumor conferences in order to determine the best plan for treatment.
 You benefit from the experience of multiple medical disciplines and extensive expertise.

-Surgeons at Memorial are utilizing superior imaging technology to perform minimally invasive (or laparoscopic) surgeries for the treatment of colorectal cancers.
+Surgeons at CHI Memorial are utilizing superior imaging technology to perform minimally invasive (or laparoscopic) surgeries for the treatment of colorectal cancers.
 The latest fluoroscopy unit gives physicians excellent live views of the size, shape, movement and function of a patient’s internal organs.
 It also provides a high degree of flexibility for the patient’s comfort.
 Benefits to the patient include less pain, a smaller scar and a faster return to activities and normal colon function.

 Exceptional imaging capabilities expand the possibilities for looking inside your body without surgery.
-Memorial offers 3T MRI technology, which uses a stronger magnet for better image quality.
+CHI Memorial offers 3T MRI technology, which uses a stronger magnet for better image quality.
 The use of endorectal ultrasound helps determine the extent of rectal cancers so that proper treatment can be determined.
 And for small intestine examinations, the Givens capsule, a pill with a camera inside that is swallowed, allows testing to be done while the patient is awake and mobile.

 Nurse Navigator Program

 Upon diagnosis, patients may choose to be paired with a nurse in our navigator program.
 This nurse will navigate the patient through treatment; providing education; acting as a liaison between patient and doctor when questions arise; offering resources for economic support; and providing comfort and assistance all the way through the discharge and recovery phase.
+Patients can receive a customized notebook for educational information.

 For more information about the Nurse Navigator Program, please call (423) 495-7827.

-Memorial’s GI-Colorectal Center of Excellence is committed to treating the whole patient, not just the disease.
+CHI Memorial’s GI-Colorectal Center of Excellence is committed to treating the whole patient, not just the disease.

 After surgery, patients recover in a dedicated unit of the hospital staffed with specially trained, expert nurses who are dedicated to post-operative colorectal care.